wellyshen/react-cool-form/docs/getting-started/form-state.md

 ## Reading the State

-If you just want to read the form state without triggering re-renders, here's the [getState](../api-reference/use-form#getstate) method for you.
+If you just want to read the form state without triggering re-renders, here's a [getState](../api-reference/use-form#getstate) method for you.

 > 💡 Please note, this method should be used in an event handler.